ca-gip/kubi/Readme.md

 # Kubi

-Kubi is the missing tool to integrate company using LDAP or ACTIVE DIRECTORY.
-KUBI acts as a Kubernetes IAM proxy to authenticate user through
+Kubi is the missing tool to handle LDAP or ACTIVE DIRECTORY authentication for Kubernetes clusters.
-LDAP, AD LDS and assign permissions dynamically using a predefined naming convention (LDAP Group).
+It acts as a Kubernetes IAM proxy to authenticate user through LDAP, AD LDS and assigns permissions dynamically using a predefined naming convention (LDAP Group).

 For example:
-- a ldap group named: GROUP-NAMESPACE-DEMO_ADMIN give ADMIN `role binding`  permissions to the existing namespace `NAMESPACE-DEMO`.
+- a ldap group named: `GROUP_DEMO_ADMIN` give ADMIN `role binding`  permissions to the existing namespace `DEMO`.

-The `_` is used to split Role and Namespace, the pattern is `XXX_NAMESPACE-NAME_ROLE`.
+The `_` is used to split Role and Namespace, the pattern is `<whatever>_<namespace>_<role>`.

 > In this version, you need to create Role binding manually to grant permission.
 It will be automatically create in the next release.